Penny Arcade: Overview

 The strip features Krahulik and Holkins' cartoon alter egos, John "Gabe" Gabriel and Tycho Brahe, respectively.
 While often borrowing from the authors' experiences, Holkins and Krahulik do not treat them as literal avatars or caricatures of themselves.
 The two characters spend much of their time playing and commenting on both computer and video games, which forms the basis of the humor in the strip.
 Most of the time Gabe serves the purpose of the comic and Tycho the comic foil.
 The strip can feature in-jokes that are explained in the news posts accompanying each comic, written by the authors.

 Both Krahulik and Holkins make a living from Penny Arcade, placing them in a small group of professional webcomic artists devoted to their creations full-time.
 Originally, like many webcomics, Penny Arcade was supported solely by donations.
-A graph on the main page indicated how much people had donated that month.
+A graph on the main page indicated how many people had donated that month.
 After hiring Robert Khoo as their business manager, Holkins and Krahulik switched to a different income stream based on advertising and merchandise revenue alone.
 According to Holkins, the website handled more than two million pageviews daily (excluding forum traffic) in 2006.
 On November 13, 2005, the website was redesigned in celebration of their seventh year running and to match the designs of the Child's Play Charity and Penny Arcade Expo websites.
 Afterwards, the site has been redesigned multiple times.